josmar-crwdstffng/angular/aio/content/guide/dependency-injection-providers.md

 <code-example header="dependency-injection-in-action/src/app/parent-finder.component.ts" path="dependency-injection-in-action/src/app/parent-finder.component.ts" region="provide-the-parent"></code-example>

-Now you can add a parent provider to your components that's easier to read and understand.
+Now you can add a parent provider to your components that is easier to read and understand.

 <code-example header="dependency-injection-in-action/src/app/parent-finder.component.ts" path="dependency-injection-in-action/src/app/parent-finder.component.ts" region="alice-providers"></code-example>

 ### Aliasing multiple class interfaces

-To alias multiple parent types, each with its own class interface token, configure `provideParent()` to accept more arguments.
+To alias multiple parent types, each with an associated class interface token, configure `provideParent()` to accept more arguments.

-Here's a revised version that defaults to `parent` but also accepts an optional second parameter for a different parent class interface.
+Here is a revised version that defaults to `parent` but also accepts an optional second parameter for a different parent class interface.

 <code-example header="dependency-injection-in-action/src/app/parent-finder.component.ts" path="dependency-injection-in-action/src/app/parent-finder.component.ts" region="provide-parent"></code-example>